voidspace/voidspace.github.io/index.md

 permalink: /
 ---

 I'm Michael Foord and I'm a Python trainer, coach and contractor.
 I specialise in teaching Python and the end-to-end automated testing of systems.
+I'm also available to mentor and coach teams in Python infrastructure, coding and development best practises.

 ### Software Engineering